Have you ever wondered how to start a blog?

 - YouTube.
 Video is becoming more and more important in the blogging world.
 If you like shooting videos for your blog, YouTube is the place to be!

 Keeping up with social media can be labor intensive.
 So after I scheduled my posts on my blog, I use Hootsuite to schedule my social media posts.
-You can use Hootsuite for free for up to three social media accounts, but I mainly use it for Twitter and sometimes, Google+.
+You can use Hootsuite for free for up to three social media accounts, but I mainly use it for Twitter.
 Then, I manually post to Instagram and use Facebook’s scheduling tool for my Facebook posts.

 I use Tailwind to schedule my pins to Pinterest, and I love it!
 Tailwind is a pin scheduler, and every time I publish a new post, I go into Tailwind and schedule my pin to my boards (personal and group boards) that I’d like my post to be pinned to.
 I also share my pins with other bloggers using the tribes feature.
 It saves a lot of time, especially once you have more content, and ensures that you are pinning consistently.
 You can get one free month of Tailwind to try it out with this link!